 In most places, tap water is treated with chlorine.
 So, if you’ll be using tap water, make sure to let it run on the sink for a few minutes first.
 However, the safer option is using water conditioners.

-Also, make a habit of doing partial water change (10-25%) once every month to keep the levels of nitrite, ammonia, and nitrate in check.
+Also, make a habit of doing partial water changes (10-25%) once every month to keep the levels of nitrite, ammonia, and nitrate in check.

 In nature, ghost shrimps usually spawn in the period between April-October.